 The company's 98 Marketplace stores, which trade under the Dillon's, Fry's, Kroger, and Smith's banners, capitalize on Fred Meyer's general merchandise expertise.
 While similar to multi-department stores, Marketplace stores are generally smaller and don't stock apparel.
 Kroger's 131 price-impact warehouse-style stores operate under the Food 4 Less and Foods Co. banners and cater to the thrifty with no-frills, low-cost shopping for grocery and health and beauty care items.

-Kroger's 780 convenience stores (C-Stores) generate around 20% of its total revenue, and operate under five main banners, including Kwik Shop, Loaf ‘N Jug, Quik Stop, Tom Thumb, and Turkey Hill Minit Markets.
+Kroger's 780-plus convenience stores (C-Stores) generate around 20% of its revenue, and operate under five main banners, including Kwik Shop, Loaf ‘N Jug, Quik Stop, Tom Thumb, and Turkey Hill Minit Markets.
 The company operates nearly 40 manufacturing plants, including 17 dairies and a pair of ice cream plants, which supply its stores with breads and baked goods, dairy products, meat, and thousands of other grocery items, including organic foods.
-Kroger's supermarkets typically stock about 11,000 of its own-brand products (under the Kroger, Ralphs, Fred Meyer, King Soopers, and other brands), about 40% of which the company manufactures.
+Kroger's supermarkets typically stock more than 14,000 of its own-brand products (under the Kroger, Ralphs, Fred Meyer, King Soopers, and other brands), about 40% of which the company manufactures.
 Kroger is also a major pharmacy operator in the US (most of its stores have one), though its pharmacy products and services contribute just under 10% of its revenue.